teusink/jpHolo/README.md

 See my blog about this: http://teusink.blogspot.nl/2013/04/android-example-app-with-phonegap-and.html Working example can be found on Google Play Store.
 It is my own app DroidPapers: https://play.google.com/store/apps/details?id=org.teusink.droidpapers

+<h2>Working on...</h2>
+- Upgrade to PhoneGap 3.0.0.
+- More jQuery Mobile widgets.
+- More PhoneGap features.

 <h2>Changelog</h2>

+<h3>2013-08-06</h3>
+- Removed reference to non-existing script.
+- Made example (menu items, toasts etc.) bit more better to understand.
+- Added Appstore plugin to invoke an intent to open Play Store.
+- Added PackageVersion plugin to get current package version set in manifest file in Android.
+- Changed right navigation drawer with menu items to demonstrate the two new plugins.
+- Upgraded package to Android 4.3 (API 18).

 <h3>2013-07-26</h3>
 - Add the new (and all) Roboto TrueType fonts.